White Label Brand Assets Best Practices

-This guide explains logo aspect ratios, file size, color contrast, and what to upload so your White Label dashboard looks sharp on retina displays so you can complete the TrekMail task with confidence.
+This guide explains Logo aspect ratios, file size, and color contrast tips so your White Label dashboard looks sharp on retina displays and renders cleanly in transactional emails. so you can complete the TrekMail task with confidence.

 Article details